European Contemporary Photography Network for Public Spaces (eCPN)

 European Contemporary Photography Network for Public Spaces (ECPN)

-INTERNAL CALL FOR JUNIOR RESEARCHER TO JOIN THE ECPN APPLICATION TEAM OF Innovative transnational cultural cooperation project - Creative Europe - CREA-CULT-2026-COOP
+INTERNAL CALL ADDRESSED TO THE ACADEMIC COMMUNITY (RESEARCHERS, PROFESSORS, ETC.) TO JOIN THE ECPN APPLICATION TEAM OF Innovative transnational cultural cooperation project - Creative Europe - CREA-CULT-2026-COOP

-This internal call is addressed to junior researchers interested in contributing to the development of a highly ambitious European project that brings together artistic practice, academic research, and public engagement, positioning contemporary photography as a critical tool to reflect on urban, social, environmental, and political challenges across Europe.
+This Internal Call is addressed to the academic community (researchers, lecturers, etc.), namely colleagues from UP/ESMAD/ESAP and UBI interested in contributing to the development of a highly ambitious European project that brings together artistic practice, academic research, and public engagement, positioning contemporary photography as a critical tool to reflect on urban, social, environmental, and political challenges across Europe.

 About the Project